HERMES-SOC/hermes_core/docs/user-guide/customization.rst

 .. note::
-  To get more information on where to place your configuration file depending on your operating system, you can refer to the `AppDirs module docstrings <https://github.com/sunpy/sunpy/blob/1459206e11dc0c7bfeeeec6aede701ca60a8630c/sunpy/extern/appdirs.py#L165>`_.
+  For more information on where to place your configuration file depending on your operating system, you can refer to the `AppDirs module docstrings <https://github.com/sunpy/sunpy/blob/1459206e11dc0c7bfeeeec6aede701ca60a8630c/sunpy/extern/appdirs.py#L165>`_.

 To learn more about how to set-up your development environment see :ref:`dev_env`.